Federal Correctional Institution, Petersburg

-FCC Petersburg is located in Prince George County, 25 miles southeast of Richmond, Virginia, the state capital.
+FCC Petersburg is located 25 mi southeast of Richmond, Virginia, the state capital.
 It lies just west of the independent city of Hopewell, Virginia.

 Facility and programs

 FCI Petersburg offers numerous educational opportunities, including a GED Program, English as-a-Second Language, Occupational Education, Post-Secondary Education, Adult Continuing Education, as well as Parenting Classes and Release Preparation.
 The facility also has a Law Library which compliant inmates may use periodically.

 FCI Petersburg is one of several federal prison facilities which offer sex offender treatment programs.
 The Sex Offender Management Program (SOMP) at FCI Petersburg was established to assist in effectively managing the Bureau of Prisons' population of offenders with sex offense histories.
 The program consists of assessment/evaluation, treatment, and monitoring/managing components.
 The assessment/evaluation component of SOMP is non-voluntary because it assists correctional staff in determining whether the inmate is likely to engage in risk relevant behavior while incarcerated.
 The remaining elements of the program are voluntary.